Blogs

 What This Means for Green Sail and How It Matters to the Nautical Tourism Industry

-At Green Sail, our work is rooted in marine protection and sustainable sailing.
-The High Seas Treaty offers an opportunity to connect what we do locally with global efforts to protect the seas and oceans.
+At Green Sail, our work is planted in marine protection and sustainable sailing.
+The High Seas Treaty offers an opportunity to link what we do locally with global efforts to protect the seas and oceans.

 • Educational Value

-The Treaty provides relevant, up-to-date content that can be integrated into Green Sail courses and educational activities.
-It allows us to go beyond coastal ecosystems and introduce participants to topics such as global ocean governance, deep-sea ecosystems, and international conservation efforts.
+The Treaty provides relevant, up-to-date content that can be implemented into Green Sail courses and educational activities.
+It allows us to go beyond coastal ecosystems and present to participants topics such as global ocean governance, deep-sea ecosystems, and international conservation efforts.

 • Raising Awareness